rabbitmq/rabbitmq-website/site/logging.md

 You can use UDP, TCP or TLS transports with rfc3164 and rfc5424 protocols.

-To connect using TLS and rfc5424:
+To connect using TCP and rfc5424:

 <pre class="sourcecode ini">
 log.syslog = true